Skip to main content

 and an M.2 Type-M NVME storage slot.

-This motherboard has no PCIe x16 slot so any expansion would have to rely on using PCIe lanes from one of the M.2 slots with the use of an adapter.
-With only 1 x Gigabit LAN port it is an unremarkable motherboard but is likely to be cheaper than most.
+This motherboard has no PCIe x16 slot, so any expansion would have to rely on using PCIe lanes from one of the M.2 slots with an adapter.
+With only 1 x Gigabit LAN port, it is an unremarkable motherboard but, as a result, is likely cheaper than most.

 ASUS